drent23/ops-201d10-code-challenges/README.md

-# Welcome to OPS 201 Challenges Repo :party: !
+# Welcome to OPS 201 Challenges Repo :partying_face:!

 ## What is this repo all about?
 In this repo, you'll find various Bash and Powershell automation scripts.
 Please keep in mind that I'm new to this and still learning so I hope you en:joy:!